 - Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the St. Charles, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
-You need an experienced advocate on your side to protect your reputation, rights, and future.
+If you’re confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 What Are the Penalties for Child Pornography in St. Charles, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in St. Charles, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in St. Charles, MO if you:

 - Possess over 20 still images of child pornography